aldendaniels/koko/docs/source/index.rst

 Welcome to Koko
 ==============

-Koko is a client-side, state-based routing framework for single-page `Knockout`_ applications.
+Koko is a client-side routing framework for single-page `Knockout`_  applications.

 Koko is built on Knockout's **component** feature and supports loading nested components.
-Loosely speaking, Koko is to Knockout what `Angular UI Router`_ is to Angular.
+Loosely speaking, Koko is to Knockout what `Angular UI Router`_ is to `Angular`_.

 ..
 WARNING::
    Koko is in the early stages of development.
 A stable (**1.0**) release is